 sudo apt install --only-upgrade python3.13 python3.13-venv python3.13-dev python3.13-full

 The --only-upgrade flag updates Python 3.13 packages only if they are already installed; it will not install Python 3.13 if it is missing.
-This prevents accidental installation while ensuring existing packages receive security patches from the Ubuntu repositories or the Deadsnakes PPA.
+This prevents accidental installation while ensuring existing packages receive updates from the Deadsnakes PPA.

 Uninstall Python 3.13 from the PPA if you no longer need it (this also removes the optional add-on packages if installed):